 - Are breast-feeding.

-Before a thyroid scan, blood tests may be done to measure
+Before a thyroid scan, blood tests are usually done to measure

 the amount of thyroid hormones (TSH, T3, and T4) in your blood.

 - Do not eat for 2 hours before the